 What should I eat to get defined abs?

 To achieve a defined abdomen, you need to have a balanced diet based on natural foods like vegetables, meat, fish, and healthy fats.
-If we have excess body fat, we must create a deficit of around 500 calories per day, accompanied by weight training, cardio, and an abdominal workout routine.
+In addition, if we want to fight belly fat and get rid of excess body fat, we must create a deficit of around 500 calories per day, accompanied by weight training, cardio, and an abdominal workout routine.

 I have already explained several fundamental steps toward having a defined core.
 Now, I will detail how I got a toned abdomen.
 To achieve it, I recommend you: